surfer190/fixes/docs/security/serious-cryptography.md

 ##### Mode of Operation

-By analysing duplicates in the ciphertet you might learn something about the message.
+By analysing duplicates in the ciphertext you might learn something about the message.
 The mode mitigates the exposure of duplicate letters

 > If the key is N letters long, then N different permutations will be used for every N consecutive letters.
 However, this can still result in patterns in the ciphertext because every Nth letter of the message uses the same permutation.
 That’s why frequency analysis works to break the Vigenère cipher